Joshua Rosenblum: Concert music

 Rosenblum has composed extensively for the concert hall, and his works can be heard on two recordings, Impetuosities and Sundry Notes, both on the Albany Records label.
 In 2009, Rosenblum founded The Pit Stop Players, a chamber group composed of New York freelance musicians.
 The group focuses on contemporary classical music, including Rosenblum’s own compositions, but also plays pieces from a wide variety of other genres, including rock, jazz, fusion, opera, and film music.
 The group's concerts have been critically acclaimed.
 A 2012 performance featured Rosenblum's original work, "A Young Person's Guide to the Pit Stop Players."
 The piece, an homage to Britten's similarly titled "A Young Person's Guide to the Orchestra," was narrated by actress/activist Cynthia Nixon.

 Music journalism

 Rosenblum has contributed CD and performance reviews as well as feature articles to Opera News magazine on a regular basis since 1999.
 He has also written for Newsday, Stagebill, ZEALnyc, and The Charleston Post and Courier (as Overview Critic for the Spoleto Festival USA).
-His book about director/lyricist Richard Maltby, Jr. and composer David Shire, the Broadway songwriting team, is scheduled for publication by Oxford University Press.
+His book Closer Than Ever: The Unique Six-Decade Partnership of Richard Maltby, Jr. and David Shire was published by Oxford University Press in June, 2024.
+Rosenblum's next book will be about composer/lyricist/music theorist Maury Yeston.